aristanetworks/avd/adr/schema/schema-0002-separate-schema-domains.md

 ### Consequences

-- Good, because each processing stage retains a clear model and stability boundary.
+- Each processing stage retains a named model, owner, and stability boundary while allowing exact producer-to-consumer reuse.
-- Good, because exact producer-to-consumer reuse is possible without duplication.
-- Bad, because moving or changing a referenced shape can affect another domain.
+- A referenced-shape change can affect consumers outside the edited domain and therefore requires dependency-aware review.
-- Bad, because reviewers must assess the dependency graph rather than only the edited file.
+- Schema tooling and reviewers must preserve an acyclic dependency graph rather than assess each fragment in isolation.

+### Risks and Mitigations

+- **Risk:** Convenient cross-domain references gradually create cycles or erase ownership boundaries.
+  **Mitigation:** Permit only directionally justified edges and add an automated cycle check when manual graph inspection is no longer reliable.

 ### Confirmation

 Schema build tooling must resolve named-domain references and fail on missing targets.
 Review must verify the owner and direction of every new cross-domain reference.
 A dependency-cycle check should be added if the graph becomes too large to inspect reliably.

+## Examples or Expected Semantics

+- `eos_designs` may reference an `eos_cli_config_gen` shape when the design input intentionally embeds the exact structured configuration it produces.
+- The reverse dependency is rejected because rendering structured configuration must not depend on fabric-design intent.
+- A new edge is rejected when following existing references would lead back to its source domain.

 ## Pros and Cons of the Options